mattrondel/AZ-104/README.md

     "MS Learn was extremely lackluster." "for the love of God, dont rely only on MS Learn."

     Github labs: https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/

+    "The user management questions are always worded so poorly, and some of the scenarios they present are so...hypothetical."

 "Please read the both MS Learn Materials.
 Looks like same, but not"